The Truth About Formaldehyde

 One study found formaldehyde has a leukemia-inducing mechanism via oxidative stress (23).
 Another study found exposure to formaldehyde and wood dust increased the risk of nasopharyngeal cancer (24).
 It’s important to note that this study does not mention if the wood was formaldehyde treated, but chances are, like most wood composites, it was (25).

 It’s important to note that some people, like myself, are very sensitive to formaldehyde.
 A sensitive individual may have negative effects at lower levels than expected, whereas others may not react when exposed to the same levels of formaldehyde (26).
+I’ve reacted to carpets, pillows, and even mattresses.
+I can’t wait to switch to a formaldehyde-free and organic Avocado Green Mattress (and pillow).

 Now that you know the difference between naturally occurring and synthetically derived formaldehyde, let’s learn how to avoid it by knowing all its hidden names like (27):